Santoshi-0728/FoodFly-Online-Food-Ordering-System/README.md

-# FoodFly – Online Food Ordering Website
+# Online Food Ordering Website

 FoodFly is a full-stack restaurant website that allows users to browse a dynamic menu, add items to a cart, place food orders, and send contact queries.
 The project demonstrates key web development concepts including frontend design, backend integration, API communication, and database management.